 The Wilpons alienated those closest to the organization - be it long-time minor-league affiliates, devoted alumni or one of the most passionate fan bases in sports.

-By all accounts Fred Wilpon is someone that most people who know him consider to be an agreeably likeable human being.
+By all accounts, most people who know Fred Wilpon consider him to be an agreeably likable human being.
 While Jeff Wilpon doesn't have that kind of a reputation, I'm sure that you might like him as long as you didn't have to work under him.
 I don't wish ill for either one of them, but I won't excuse them for just how dismally deficient their stewardship of this franchise was.
-You could have picked some other wealthy individual at random, and gave that person control of the New York Mets in 1986, the year that Fred Wilpon became partners with Nelson Doubleday.
-The odds are pretty darned good that the results would have turned out better, because you'd almost have to try to do worse.
+You could have picked some other wealthy individual at random and given that person control of the New York Mets in 1986, when Fred Wilpon first became equal partners with Nelson Doubleday.
+The odds are pretty darned good that the results would have turned out better.
+You'd almost have to try to do worse.

-Anyone can make mistakes, but when the same mistakes keep being made over several decades it's simply not bad luck.
-It's incredibly bad judgement, indicative of larger problems including a good dose of arrogance.
+Anyone can make mistakes, but when the same mistakes keep being made over several decades, it's simply not bad luck.
+It's incredibly bad judgment, indicative of more significant problems, including a good dose of arrogance.
 If I was the person guilty of that blind, willful arrogance and never addressed my own shortcomings and culpability in the matter, you'd be right not to forgive me for what that cost the team you love.

-As a result of this, Steve Cohen is enjoying an almost complete honeymoon with Mets fans currently.
+As a result, Steve Cohen is currently enjoying an almost complete honeymoon with Mets fans.
 I'm sure that he well understands that this won't last forever.
 He'll get criticized, too.
-But if the club is run in a first class manner and could delight its fans more than it lets them down, he will never be reviled as the Wilpons have been.
+But if the club is run in a first-class manner and could delight its fans more than it lets them down, he will never be reviled as the Wilpons have been.
 Sure, he might hear some grumbling when a big free agent signs elsewhere, but I doubt very much he will take that personally.

 Okay, I am out for today.
 Thanks for stopping by.
 We'll be posting throughout the offseason.
 Please stay safe, be well and take care.